Featuring: Timna Tarr / Mary FonsPosts On: June 30, 2019

-Also in this show, Alex shares her experience with her parents' Alzheimer’s and

-    the help she received to make an Activity mat for her mother.
-She discusses how

-    you can make your own activity mats geared toward individual needs.
+Also in this show, Alex shares her experience with her parents' Alzheimer’s and the help she received to make an Activity mat for her mother.
+She discusses how you can make your own activity mats geared toward individual needs.

 Susan Cleveland is back for her 4th appearance on The Quilt Show.
-She has taken

-    the Dresden Plate block to a whole new level with fussy cutting, arches,

-    piecing, and interlocking parts.
-Using her Dynamic Dresden Ruler she gives you

-    ideas for new ways to create this fun and interesting blocks.
-You'll also get a

-    peek at her latest book which has 7 projects from which to choose.
+She has taken the Dresden Plate block to a whole new level with fussy cutting, arches, piecing, and interlocking parts.
+Using her Dynamic Dresden Ruler, she gives you ideas for new ways to create these fun and interesting blocks.
+You'll also get a peek at her latest book, which has 7 projects from which to choose.

-    Susan also gives you tips for stitching in the ditch and finishing the edges of
+Susan also gives you tips for stitching in the ditch and finishing the edges of your quilts.

-    your quilts.

 Alex loves straight line quilting and wanted to avoid the stop and start process.
 She starts the show off by sharing a fun Bubble quilt with machine appliquéd circles using turned edge appliqué after the background was quilted.

 We are then introduced to eclectic quilter Jayme Crow, a fabric designer for Island Batiks, who dabbles in many different styles.
 Jayme shares a fun technique for creating a strip design using batik fabric with zero waste.
 To wrap up the show, Jayme shares her diamond shaped Boondoggle ruler and the basics of cutting and assembly with the ruler to make an infinite variety of quilt designs.